vfXwq/mixer-rs/README.md

 # Mixer-RS
-Mixer: a revolutionary three-dimensional computational design software, writtein in Rust with safety and user experience in mind.
+Mixer: a revolutionary three-dimensional computational design software, written in Rust with safety, efficiency, and user experience in mind.